kaleguy/scraper-api/README.md

 http://localhost:8888/rg/article?title=282790843_Differences_in_Media_Preference_Mediate_the_Link_Between_Personality_and_Political_Orientation
 ```

-The existing endpoint can be easily adapted to scrape a different site.
+The existing endpoint can be easily adapted to scrape a different site, just change the selectors object (sample below).

 To scrape the page referenced above, the following selectors are configured in the endpoint: